aarv/coding-challenge-wholesaler-integration/README.md

 service containing one facade method as entry point.

 ## Dependencies
-To keep them as minimal as possible I only use `PHP8`. `phpunit`,`phpstan`,`phplint` and `php-cs-fixer` are for testing and static code analysing purposes only and are not required in production environments.
+To keep them as minimal as possible only`PHP8` is required for production. `monolog`, `phpunit`,`phpstan`,`phplint` and `php-cs-fixer` are for testing and static code analysing purposes only and are not required in production environments.
+Regarding the logger you might prefer to use the same logger of the application.
+That's why it needs to be injected into the service.
+Regarding the validator I follow a similar approach.
+The application using the service could use an own validator.
+It only needs to satisfy the interface.

 ## Setup
 - Setup/start container: `docker-compose up -d`